 There’s little violent crime during Khmer New Year but one other thing to be aware of is the increase in opportunistic pickpockets and bag snatchers, especially in the crowded areas.
 There’s probably not much chance of it happening but to be on the safe side I’d recommend the following: don’t take a bag out with you; don’t carry large amounts of money; don’t walk around with your camera or phone out.
 I actually just stashed my money in my bra and kept my iPhone in the waistband of my jeans.
 If you take these precautions you should be fine.

-One other thing to remember is that Khmer New Year falls at the hottest time of the year in Cambodia, so be sure to drink lots of water and wear sunscreen if you’re out and about.
+One other thing to remember is that Khmer New Year falls at the hottest time of the year; be sure to drink lots of water and wear sunscreen when out and about.

 Pin me for later!